U.S. Customs for Non-U.S. Registered Charter Aircraft (Active Trip): Clearing U.S. Customs

 2. Is there a difference between an I-94 and an ESTA?

 I-94 is an entry form for non-U.S. nationals with visas.
-Operators should carry these forms onboard the aircraft and offer them to passengers (along with standard customs declaration forms) to fill out beforehand, as this will expedite the customs clearance.
 I-94Ws are no longer being produced and have been replaced by ESTA for passengers who qualify under the VWP.
 Crew should always confirm pre-flight that qualifying foreign nationals have ESTA confirmation numbers.
 Only operators approved as VWP signatory carriers may arrive with foreign nationals without visas.
 Non-U.S. passengers arriving to the U.S. with an approved ESTA but traveling on a non-signatory carrier are in violation of U.S. Customs law and can be penalized, which includes possible deportation.

 3. What should an operator know about the location they’ll clear customs at?